dwave-examples/kibble-zurek/README.md

 ## <a name="ZNE"></a> Zero-Noise Extrapolation

-Zero-Noise Extrapolation (ZNE) is a quantum error mitigation method used for quantum annealing as described in this [paper](https://arxiv.org/abs/2311.01306).
+Zero-Noise Extrapolation (ZNE) is a quantum error mitigation method used for quantum annealing, as described in [[3]](#3).

-A fitting function—quadratic for the Advantage solver and a multi-polynomial for the MockDwaveSampler can be used to calculate the theoretical zero-noise point for various coupling strengths at the same annealing time.
+A fitting function—quadratic for the Advantage solver can be used to calculate the theoretical zero-noise point for various coupling strengths at the same annealing time.

 <img src='assets/ZNE_fig2.png' alt='Experimental results' width='400'/>